-Poet, artist, publisher, d.a. levy was a major literary and underground figure in Cleveland's emerging poetry and small and alternative press scene in the early 1960s and continued to be until his untimely death in 1968.
-Levy documented his love-hate relationship with the city and the politics of the day through his poetry and art work which today gives a unique political & social perspective of Cleveland during the 1960s.
+As poet, artist and publisher, d.a. levy was an important literary and underground figure in Cleveland's emerging poetry and small/alternative press scene in the early 1960s and continued to be until his untimely death in 1968. levy documented his love-hate relationship with the city and the politics of the day through his poetry and art which today provides a unique political and social perspective of 1960s Cleveland.
+Considered a visionary by many of his contemporaries, levy transcended the geographical boundaries of the city as well, with his work acknowledged by such nationally renowned poets as Allen Ginsberg and Gary Snyder.

-As the self-publishing & mimeo revolution of the era unfolded, levy published works of other poets, including Clevelanders Russell Salamon, Kent Taylor, Russell Atkins and Grace Butcher through his Renegade Press and later Seven Flowers Press publications.
-Levy created and published some of Cleveland's original alternative press publications; the Buddhist Third Class Junkmail Oracle and Marrahwana Quarterly often distributing them on the streets of Cleveland.
-He challenged the notion of free speech when he was arrested and charged with contributing to the delinquency of a minor in 1966 at a poetry reading in which juveniles read work that was deemed obscene.
-It was shortly after pleading no contest to a similar charge in another case later in 1968 that levy tragically took his own life at the young age of 26.
+As the self-publishing and mimeograph revolution of the 1960s era unfolded, levy, using a second-hand letterpress, published the works of many Cleveland poets including Russell Salmon, Kent Taylor, Russell Atkins and Grace Butcher through his Renegade Press and later Seven Flowers Press publications.
+He created and published some of Cleveland's original alternative press publications; the Buddhist Third Class Junkmail Oracle and Marrahwana Quarterly at times distributing them on the streets of Cleveland for free.
+He became a local symbol for Freedom of Speech after he was arrested and charged with contributing to the delinquency of a minor in 1966 at a poetry reading in which he allowed juveniles to read work that was deemed obscene by city officials.
+It was shortly after pleading no contest to a similar charge in another case later in 1968 that levy tragically took his own life at the age of 26.

-Although levy created an enormous amount of poetry and artwork in his young life, fewer and fewer of his original materials are in circulation today.
-Sadly before his death, levy destroyed much of his remaining pieces and gave the rest away to friends.
+Although levy created large amounts of textual and concrete poetry and art in his young life, few of his original materials are in circulation today.
+Sadly before his death, he destroyed much of his remaining pieces and gave the rest away to friends.

 . . . i spend my days in